pointw-dev/pointw.com/src/hire-me/index.md

 </table>
 </center>

-I created everything mentioned on this site.
+I created everything on this site.

 Are you looking for a senior full-stack developer (contract or full-time)?
 Let me help you achieve your goals and deliver value to your users or clients.